Little-Flower-171/C-2018/9/student.md

 double z = reciprocal(y);
 ```

 Let's take a look at the initialization of `z`.
 There does not seem to be any errors.
-But can you find what is wrong?
+Can you find out what is wrong?

 These errors may happen if you or your clients do not find and resolve them soon enough.
 Most people are sensitive to these "fatal" errors, since they do not know the very details but merely "something went wrong".
 This information does not help much in resolving the problem.
 Hence, people become angry and keep complaining about the provider of the program all the time.